Sewer Line Repair Cost Guide: Traditional vs Trenchless Methods

 While homeowners can observe symptoms, accurate diagnosis requires professional tools:

 Camera Inspection: Plumbers insert waterproof cameras through cleanout access points, providing real-time video of pipe interiors.
 This reveals cracks, root intrusion, corrosion, misaligned joints, and collapses.
-Expect to pay $300-$500 for this essential diagnostic service.
+Most residential inspections cost $150 to $500, with prices climbing higher for difficult access or detailed written reports.

 Smoke Testing: Professionals pump non-toxic smoke into sewer lines to identify crack locations by observing where smoke escapes to the surface.